Changing of The Guard at Buckingham Palace

 St James Palace

-I stood across from St James' Palace in Malborough Road and a little way down the street toward the Mall (the police will clear you away from the Palace side).
+I stood across from St James' Palace in Marlborough Road and a little way down the street toward the Mall (the police will clear you away from the Palace side).
 After they passed, I followed the parade down The Mall where the Guard made their way around the left of the Victoria Memorial roundabout and into Buckingham Palace.

 After the ceremony, one of the guards leaves from the left gate toward Wellington Barracks and the other from the right gate toward St James Palace so pick which you'd like to see.
 I was outside the right gate.